GarciaInes/Scrum-Mastering/Planning/README.md

 [*Scrum Guide Planning ref*] (https://www.scrumguides.org/scrum-guide.html#sprint-planning)

-A Sprint Planning initiates the Sprint by laying out the work to be performed for the that cycle.
+A Sprint Planning initiates the Sprint by laying out the work to be performed for/during that cycle.
-The PO ensures that attendees are prepared to discuss the most important Product Backlog items and how they map to the Product Goal.
+The Produuct Owner (PO) ensures that attendees are prepared to discuss the most important Product Backlog items and how they map to the Product Goal.
-Covering: 1) Why is this Sprint valuable? & 2) What can be Done this Sprint?
+Covering: 1) Why is this Sprint valuable? & 2) What can be Done in this Sprint?

 #### There you have the why, the purpose.
 Now,